 “When they called me and told me, I was like, ‘Are you sure?’”
 Russell said.
 “The awards have always gone to classically-trained students in very balletic environments.
 I was really surprised they were willing to support a modern dancer like me and that means a lot.”

 Her true love, however, is modern and contemporary dance.
-From the likes of Kyle Abraham and Siles Reiner to Merce Cunningham and Martha Graham, Aliza Russell can do it all, and she does it in her own distinct and unreplicable way.
-And unlike ballet, she can see herself and lose herself in the movement.
+From the likes of Kyle Abraham and Silas Reiner to Merce Cunningham and Martha Graham, Aliza Russell can do it all, and she does it in her own distinct and unreplicable way.